rochus-keller/DoorScope/README.md

 3. Download the Stream source code from https://github.com/rochus-keller/Stream/archive/github.zip and unpack it to the BUILD_DIR; rename "Stream-github" to "Stream".
 4. Download the Sdb source code from https://github.com/rochus-keller/Sdb/archive/github.zip and unpack it to the BUILD_DIR; rename "Sdb-github" to "Sdb".
 5. Create the subdirectory "Lua" in BUILD_DIR; download the modified Lua source from http://cara.nmr-software.org/download/Lua_5.1.5_CARA_modified.tar.gz and unpack it to the subdirectory.
-6. Create the subdirectory "Sqlite3" in BUILD_DIR; download the Sqlite source from http://doorscope.ch/download/Sqlite3.tar.gz and unpack it to the subdirectory.
+6. Create the subdirectory "Sqlite3" in BUILD_DIR; download the Sqlite source from http://software.rochus-keller.ch/DoorScope/Sqlite3.tar.gz and unpack it to the subdirectory.
 7. Goto the BUILD_DIR/DoorScope subdirectory and execute `QTDIR/bin/qmake DoorScope.pro` (see the Qt documentation concerning QTDIR).
 8. Run make; after a couple of minutes you will find the executable in the tmp subdirectory.

 Alternatively you can open DoorScope.pro using QtCreator and build it there.

 ## Support
-If you need support or would like to post issues or feature requests please use our forum: http://doorscope.ch/forum/
+If you need support or would like to post issues or feature requests please post an issue on GitHub.